-Due to the nature of PCIe being cross-compatible, you can actually install a low demanding expansion card on a PCIe x16 slot as well – the card will work just fine.
+Due to PCIe being cross-compatible, you can install a low-demanding expansion card on a PCIe x16 slot as well – the card will work just fine.

-So for instance, if you install a WiFi 6 network card – which is actually designed to use only 1 (x1) PCIe lane – on an x16 slot, it would work, but it would severely underutilize the capacity and potential of the slot.
+So, for instance, if you install a WiFi 6 network card – designed to use only 1 (x1) PCIe lane – on an x16 slot, it would work, but it would severely underutilize the capacity and potential of the slot.

-In other words, the WiFi 6 network card will not be benefitted in terms of speed and performance gains if you install it on a larger expansion slot.
+In other words, the WiFi 6 network card will not be benefitted in terms of speed and performance gains if you install it on a more significant expansion slot.

-Image: TP Link WiFi 6 card.
+Image: TP-Link WiFi 6 card.
 It has an x1 connector and only uses an x1 slot.
-You CAN install it on x4 and x16 slots as well, but you will have wasted the potential of the larger slots.
+You CAN install it on x4 and x16 slots, but you will have wasted the potential of the larger slots.

 The most suitable slot for this would be the small x1 slots.
-Hence, knowing the requirement of your card is important to install it in the most suitable PCIe slot.
+Hence, knowing the requirement of your card is essential to install it in the most suitable PCIe slot.